swmill/Springboard-Capstone/README.md

-# Springboard Capstone Project Ideas
+# Springboard Introduction to Data Science
-## Introduction
+## Capstone Project
-Example muckings about for this and that
+Develop three broad ideas for your Capstone Project

-## Another heading
+## Areas of Interest
 Notice how two hash marks (pounds to Americans) make a level 2 heading.
 I can also make links, for example to my main profile as [here](https://github.com/swmill). nd I can make bulleted lists as well: